amansinghvirk/prompt-engineering-using-chatGPT/README.md

       Bangalore defeated Bengal.
 In response, Shubman Gill came to bat and showed his skills.
 He remained unbeaten at 104 runs in just 52 balls, leading Punjab to victory.
-      As a result, Gujarat Titans not only lost the match by 6 wickets but also eliminated from the upcoming IPL 2023.
+      As a result, Gujarat Titans not only lost the match by 6 wickets but also eliminated from the upcoming IPL 2023, leaving RCB behind.
 After the match, Sourav tweeted, and that''s where the new controversy began."'